ParadoxV5/Discord-Markdown/README.md

 Lists don’t have previews in the message box at this writing[^1].

-Within a list, you can indent lines (*list or regular lines!*) by padding spaces in front.
+You can indent lines (*list or regular lines!*) within a list by padding spaces in front.

 ![List continuation](images/list2.png)

-The spaces count should match the number of characters in the index part of the previous level, though Discord rounds indents up and allows extra spaces in the indent[^d].
+The spaces count should match the number of characters in the index part of the previous level, though Discord rounds space counts up and allows extra spaces in the indent[^d].
 Like with ASCII art, the monospace font of a temporary [code block](#code-blocks) can aid if counting spaces gets tedious.
-Indents on the first list level is inconsistent between on Mobile compared to Desktop/Web at this writing[^1].
+Indents on the first list level are inconsistent between Mobile compared to Desktop/Web at this writing[^1].

 > ```
 > * Level 1 line